 The next weakest force is the weak force.
 The natural range of the weak force is about 1/1000 the size of a proton.
 However, if we ask how strong it is at the separation of a femtometer, it’s about 100,000 times weaker than the strong force.
 When we look at the weak force at its natural scale, we see that it’s actually similar to electromagnetism, and that was the beautiful insight that allowed for electroweak unification.

 Learn more about how the electromagnetic and weak forces are aspects of the same force.

-The standard model is amazing, and we’ve only bareley discussed one of it’s four components.
-With this standard model, science can explain basically everything we see, from why cells divide, to how stars burn, to why objects move in a particular manner, and on and on.
-The hope is that one day, we will be able to unify the electroweak and strong forces into a single force called a grand unified theory, which I’m certain we will discuss in a later article.
+The standard model is amazing, and only one of it’s four components were reviewed.
+With this standard model, science can explain basically everything we see, from why cells divide, to how stars burn, to why objects move in a particular manner, and so on.
+The hope is that one day, science will be able to unify the electroweak and strong forces into a single force called a grand unified theory.

 Learn more about how terrestrial and celestial gravity are the same